Ayat11/Allygator-shuttle/README.md

 ## Description

-Allygator shuttle service written in Rails for the full-stack code Challenge.
+Allygator shuttle service written in Rails.
 The Application lets you visualize the location and bearing of all vehicles in real-time.

 ## Requirements
 ```